 115.78 Disciplinary sanctions for inmates Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators, staff and inmates and reviewed policy.
-If findings of inmate-on inmate sexual abuse are substantiated, administrative sanctions will be administered following the formal disciplinary processes and applied commensurate with the level of infractions.
+If findings of inmate-on-inmate sexual abuse are substantiated, administrative sanctions will be administered following the formal disciplinary processes and applied commensurate with the level of infractions.
 Some examples given by the Jail Administrator are loss of privileges such as recreation, television and phone calls.
 More serious infractions would be housing location changes, transfer, or additional criminal charges.

-115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion The MCCC screens all inmates pursuant to § 115.41.
-The physician confirmed that all inmates see the physician within 14 days of intake.
-At that time the physician inquires if there are medical or mental health needs and schedules follow-up care as needed.
-The physician would require there is informed consent from the inmate before reporting information about prior sexual victimization that did not occur in an institutional setting.
+115.81 Medical and mental health screenings; history of sexual abuse Auditor Overall Determination: Meets Standard Auditor Discussion The auditor reviewed the MCCC Policy 8.10 Medical and Mental Health Care.
+The MCCC screens all inmates pursuant to § 115.41.
+The nurse confirmed that she sees all inmates within 14 days of intake.
+At that time the nurse inquires if there are medical or mental health needs and schedules follow-up care as needed.
+The nurse would require there is informed consent from the inmate before reporting information about prior sexual victimization that did not occur in an institutional setting.

-115.82 Access to emergency medical and mental health services Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators, staff, offenders, the health provider and reviewed the policy.
+115.82 Access to emergency medical and mental health services Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators, staff, offenders, the health provider and reviewed the MCCC Policy 8.10 Medical and Mental Health Care.
 Offender victims of sexual abuse receive timely, unimpeded access to emergency medical treatment and crisis intervention services, the nature and scope of which are determined by medical and mental health practitioners according to their professional judgment.
 The policy documents requirements for access to emergency medical and mental health services.
-Emergency services would be provided by Minot Trinity Hospital.
-The MCCC has mental health services provided on-site by a counselor through social services as needed and if further mental health services are needed, they will coordinate with resources in the community.
+Emergency services would be provided by either the Mountrail County Medical Center or Trinity Health in Minot.
+The MCCC can obtain mental health services through social services as needed and if further mental health services are needed, they will coordinate with resources in the community.
 Emergency medical and mental health services are provided without charge to inmates.

-115.83 Ongoing medical and mental health care for sexual abuse victims and abusers Auditor Overall Determination: Meets Standard Auditor Discussion The auditor interviewed administrators, the contracted physician and reviewed the PREA policy.
-MCCC offers a medical evaluation and, as appropriate, offers treatment to all offenders who have been victimized by sexual abuse in any prison, jail, lockup, or juvenile facility.
+Ongoing medical and mental health care for sexual abuse victims and abusers

+The auditor interviewed administrators, the nurse, and reviewed the PREA policy.
+MCCC offers a medical evaluation and, as appropriate, offers treatment to all offenders who have been victimized by sexual abuse in the institution.
 The evaluation and treatment of such victims include, as appropriate, follow-up services, treatment plans, and, when necessary, referrals for continued care following their transfer to, or placement in, other facilities, or their release from custody.

 MCCC provides such victims with medical and mental health services consistent with the community level of care.
-MCCC has mental health services available through a social worker, and if more extensive mental health care is required, the offender will be transferred to the appropriate institution for those services.
-Offender victims of sexual abuse while incarcerated would be transported to Minot Trinity Hospital.
+MCCC has mental health services available through a social worker or through telepsychiatry, and if more extensive mental health care is required, the offender will be transferred to the appropriate institution for those services.

+Offender victims of sexual abuse while incarcerated would be transported to either Mountrail County Medical Center for clinic or emergency room services or to Trinity Health in Minot for a forensic examination by a qualified SANE.
 There they would be offered tests for sexually transmitted infections as medically appropriate.
 Treatment services are provided to the victim without financial cost and regardless of whether the victim names the abuser or cooperates with any investigation arising out of the incident.